 Those who know me really well say that I am a very organised person.
 However, I am far from perfect at it and still learning as I go.

 After many years of juggling a variety of responsibilities in my life, I’ve implemented some good habits to keep on top of things.
-Here are my tips which I hope would be of benefit to you:
+Here are my 5 tips which I hope will be of benefit to you:

 - Write a To-Do List